shubhampwr886/ansible/docs/index.md

+##About Ansible
+  Configuration Management Tool Works on **SSH** Agentless
+  Use Playbook for automation task
+  Use Yaml files
+  Ansible gives Kerberos

+## Working With Ansible

+ **1: ad-hoc commands:**
+	- simple task
+	- fast task
+	- temprary use
+	- over ride every command

+**2: module : **
+	- can executes directly on hosts
+	- no database , deamons, servers requires.
+	- modules comes with ansible package on server node.

+**3: playbooks:**
+	- if we write two or more modules in one file - playbook comes in

 ## Welcome to GitHub Pages of shubham

 You can use the [editor on GitHub](https://github.com/shubhampwr886/ansible/edit/master/docs/index.md) to maintain and preview the content for your website in Markdown files.